ArvinGhaloosian/Portfolio/index.md

 Welcome!
 Below are my projects.
 Click on any of the links below to learn more.

-Once in the desired page use the index.md files to see a complete overview of the project.

 - [Arduino Alarm Clock](Arduino-Alarm-Clock/)
 - [PIC18f4620 programming board](PIC-Board/)
 - [Arduino MP3 Player Using SD memory](MP3/)